kgscialdone/facet/README.md

 | `host`         | The host component.
 | `root`         | The host component's shadow root (or the host component if `shadow="none"`).
 | `event`        | The event that triggered the handler.

+You can also adjust how event handler scripts act with the `once`, `capture`, and `passive` attributes, which correspond to their respective equivalents in [`addEventListener`'s `options` parameter](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#options).
+If the attribute is present, the corresponding option will be set to `true`, otherwise it will follow the browser defaults.

 ## Mixins
 Facet also provides a mixin system in order to facilitate code reuse between similar components.
 Like components, mixins are defined with `<template>` elements, and their contents are appended to the shadow DOM of any component they're mixed into.